 If you’re trying to avoid refined sugar, this time of year can be frustrating!
 I wanted to make a chocolatey treat that was free of refined sugar, so this paleo fudge was born.

 If you search online for paleo or refined sugar free fudge recipes, you will find some – but many of them contain nuts or nut butter.
 I wanted to create a recipe that was healthy, grain free, and free of all of the top allergens.

 This is a chocolatey treat that is rich in flavor, and has a smooth texture.
 It uses just a few simple ingredients – the most important of which is Medjool dates.

 What are Medjool dates?

 Medjool dates are a variety of date that is large in size, and has a sweet, caramel like flavor.
-I love to use them to make healthier caramel, which works really well in these chocolate caramel cups.
+I love to use them to make healthier caramel, which works really well in these chocolate caramel cups as well as these grain free samoa cookies.
+Dates are super delicious when prepared simply, like these chocolate covered dates.
 You can find them in grocery stores or health food stores.

 Are Medjool dates healthy?

 Yes, dates contain a lot of fiber, as well as nutrients like magnesium, vitamin B6, and potassium.
 They are very sweet, but if you’re going to eat a dessert, and can use dates instead of sugar – you will add a lot of fiber and other health benefits to the recipe.
 You can read more about Medjool dates here.

 Where can I find dates that are made in a nut free facility?